Music becomes an invitation to learn of Jesus.

 Eventually, she played for church and even began singing in the choir.
 It gave her a sense of purpose and felt like a compliment that people wanted to hear her music.
 “It made me feel needed,” she says.

 When it was time to go to college, Delaney looked West.
 She applied to schools in Colorado, including Colorado State, where she and Trenton eventually both enrolled to study neurology.

-After moving to Colorado, Delaney continued to take Bible information classes at St. Peter, Fort Collins, with Pastor Tim Spaude.
+After moving to Colorado, Delaney continued to take Bible information classes at St. Peter, Fort Collins, with Pastor Joel Spaude.
 She had a desire to learn everything about Christ’s character but found a simpler answer than she anticipated.